calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ## What are we modeling?
 For this post, we're interested in the calculating the **probability of making a field goal**, given what we might know at the time the kicker gets called on to the field.
 This is similar to our problem setup when we modeled [Fourth Down Attempts](/pymc3/python/2019/12/08/nfl-4thdown-attempts.html).
 The difference is that this time around, we don't just want to model the latent probability, but we want to model it conditional on a number of external factors.
-For example, the distance of the kick we're about to attempt is a key contributor to success of failure.
+For example, the distance of the kick we're about to attempt is a key contributor to success or failure.

-Thus, one obvious choice for modeling this problem is the data science classic **logistic regression**.
+One obvious choice for modeling this problem is the data science classic **logistic regression**.
 In logistic regression, we want to model the **probability of an event** given a number of factors (or features/covariates) so that we can predict a **binary** outcome.
 (If we have more than two possible outcomes, we would use *multinomial logistic regression*, also sometimes referred to as *softmax* regression.)

 ## ~~Ford v Ferrari~~ Bernoulli v Binomial
 If you've used logistic regression in a machine learning context, you'll have likely used the version implemented in the popular `scikit-learn` package[^sci-kit-log-reg].
 In `scikit-learn`, we would have to set up our data so that the response variable is a *binary* outcome.
 Each row represents what is known as a *Bernoulli* trial, i.e. an individual outcome.
 So, in our case, each row would have to represent a single kick attempt, including the boolean `is_field_goal_success` as the response variable.